 In accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), (Section 117), the law that established the Superfund Program, this document summarizes the Army's proposed plan for cleanup at seven landfill sites, namely, Study Areas (SAs) 6, 12, and 13, and Areas of Contamination (AOCs) 9, 11, 40, and 41 (Figure 1).
 The purpose of this plan is to help the public understand and comment on the Army's proposal.
-The Landfill Remediation Feasibility Study (FS) Report contains detailed information on the proposed cleanup plan and other options evaluated for use at the sites.
-The FS Report is available for review at the site information repositories at the Ayer Public Library, the Hazen Memorial Library in Shirley, the Harvard Public Library, and the Lancaster Public Library.
+The Landfill Remediation Feasibility Study (FS) Report and (future) FS Addendum Report contain detailed information on the proposed cleanup plan and other options evaluated for use at the sites.
+The FS Report and (future) FS Addendum Report are available for review at the site information repositories at the Ayer Public Library, the Hazen Memorial Library in Shirley, the Harvard Public Library, and the Lancaster Public Library.
 The U.S. Environmental Protection Agency (USEPA) and the Massachusetts Department of Environmental Protection (MADEP) concur with this proposal.